 Mayo Clinic's approach

-At Mayo Clinic, physicians who perform cosmetic surgery draw upon their vast experience to help provide exactly the treatment and care you need.
+At Mayo Clinic, physicians who perform facial laser resurfacing draw upon their vast experience to help provide exactly the treatment and care you need.

+- Teamwork.
 Mayo Clinic can address other medical needs at the same time.
-Virtually all medical services a patient might need — doctor visits, testing, surgery, hospital care — are available "under one roof" at Mayo Clinic.
+Virtually all medical services you might need — doctor visits, testing, surgery, hospital care — are available "under one roof" at Mayo Clinic.
 The scheduling of these services is done in a coordinated and efficient way.

 - Time for you.
 Your Mayo Clinic specialist will take the time to discuss options and answer your questions about laser resurfacing.

 Locations, travel and lodging